deming16/Notes/DataStructuresAndAlgorithms/LinkedList.md

+# Removal of Nodes in Linked List
-# Remove Linked List Elements
+## Remove Linked List Elements
+```
 Remove all elements from a linked list of integers that have value val.
-```

 Example:
 Input:  1->2->6->3->4->5->6, val = 6
 Output: 1->2->3->4->5